GUIDANCE FOR PREPARING SEA GRANT IMPACT STATEMENTS

 LENGTH and PURPOSE

-The statements should be brief (<250 words), use lay terms, and effectively describe the economic, societal and/or environmental benefits of our research, extension, education and communications work.
+The statements should be brief (<250 words is the ideal length), use lay terms, and effectively describe the economic, societal and/or environmental benefits of our research, extension, education and communications work

 Given that impacts may take years to realize, and that some projects will not ultimately yield impacts, programs are encouraged to submit a limited number of high quality impacts per year.
 Provisions have been made for programs to capture and track accomplishments (distinguished from impacts, below), enabling the reporting of outputs and outcomes that are not yet fully realized impacts.
 While there is no limit to the number of impact statements a program may submit, up to five outstanding statements per focus area is advisable.